ClickHouse/ClickHouse/docs/en/sql_reference/data_types/nested_data_structures/simpleaggregatefunction.md

 Unlike [`AggregateFunction`](../aggregatefunction.md), which stores not the value of the aggregate function but it's state:

-- `SimpleAggregateFunction` data type stores current value of aggregation and does not store aggregation state as [`AggregateFunction`](../aggregatefunction.md).
-.
-It supports simple stateless aggregate functions, including:
+- `SimpleAggregateFunction` data type stores current value of the aggregate function, and does not store its full state as [`AggregateFunction`](../aggregatefunction.md) does.
+This optimization can be applied to functions for which the following property holds: the result of applying a function `f` to a row set `S1 UNION ALL S2` can be obtained by applying `f` to parts of the row set separately, and then again applying `f` to the results: `f(S1 UNION ALL S2) = f(f(S1) UNION ALL f(S2))`.
+This property guarantees that partial aggregation results are enough to compute the combined one, so we don't have to store and process any extra data.

+Currently, the following aggregate functions are supported:

     - [`any`](../../query_language/agg_functions/reference.md#agg_function-any)
     - [`anyLast`](../../query_language/agg_functions/reference.md#anylastx)